 The CPU Utilization window displays the percentage of the CPU being used, expressed as an integer percentage and calculated as a simple average by time interval.
-To view this window, open the Monitoring folder and click the CPU Utilization link.
+To view this window, click Monitoring > CPU Utilization.

 Figure 8-2.
 CPU Utilization window